 The interns are expected to work 40 hours per week, following the same schedule as their rotation supervisors, in order to acquire the most realistic and consistent working experience.
 The schedule is primarily Monday through Friday, during daytime hours, but can vary with staff schedules.
-Our interns will work at least one evening and one weekend day shift during the internship to gain exposure to special programming.
+Our interns will work at least one weekend day shift during the internship to gain exposure to special programming.

 How many interns do you accept for each term?